This post is part of our 5th Anniversary Trip to Maui.

 By far the most questions I’ve gotten about our recent trip to Maui have been about the Andaz Wailea but there has also been a lot of interest in the O’o Farm Tour and Luncheon, so here’s a photo tour of what we did one morning in picturesque Upcountry Maui.

-At this point in our vacation, we had already settled into the Honua Kai condo in Kaanapali (post to come about that soon).
+At this point in our vacation, we had already settled into the Honua Kai condo in Kaanapali.
 Driving up to Kula is about an hour from West Maui so we planned ahead and had breakfast on the way at Tasty Crust in Wailuku.
 It’s an old-school local diner which means the prices are great!
 We thought it was ok overall.
 We ordered their specialties – fried rice and the banana pancakes.
-The pancakes were great but the fried rice topped with egg was ok (The Gazebo’s version is definitely the best).
+The pancakes were great but the fried rice topped with egg was only ok (The Gazebo’s version is definitely the best).
 Service was friendly though and it was good for a cheap breakfast.

 It’s about 25 minutes from Wailuku to Kula, where we had made reservations for the popular farm tour and luncheon at O’o Farm.

 O’o Farm supplies all the produce for their restaurants: Pacific’O, I’O, The Feast at Lele (all along Front Street, Lahaina) and Aina Gourmet Market, (which conveniently is located in the Honua Kai where we were staying!).
 They are all organic and sustainable, and that’s the philosophy of the farm.
 They are definitely one of the pioneers of the farm-to-table movement in Maui.
 Our tour guide and resident farmer, Ansel, explained all the different fruits and vegetables they grow on the farm.
 Note, it’s BYOB here so you can bring whatever beverages you want.

 We made our way over to the main seating and cooking area.
 On the way I snapped these: